 - Markets and policymakers are following in parallel headline inflation, financial-market and labor-market trends. - In response to inflationary pressures, monetary policy has been tightened up to levels unheard of for the last 20 years.
 However, a slight loosening of monetary policy seems to have started.
 The ECB decreased its rates in June for the first time since 2019.
-The Fed, however, maintained them at their level and now only expect one 25bp cut in 2024 (probably in September). - Both headline and core inflations dropped below 3% in Europe.
-In the US, headline inflation is at 3% while core inflation has slightly decreased but remains high.
+The Fed, however, maintained them at their level and now only expect one 25bp cut in 2024 (probably in September). - Core inflations is close to 2% in Europe while it finally went below 3% in the US.
+Core inflation has decreased but remains higher than headline inflation.
 The return to the 2% inflation target is more complex in the US as the Fed first had to deal with labor-market overheating. - Most raw-material prices have come back to their pre-war levels.
 Natural-gas price difference between Europe and the US remains high.
 Tensions in the Red sea led to a massive rise of transportation costs since the beginning of the year, potentially leading to a new rise of inflation. - GDP growth differences between the US and Europe remain strong at the beginning of 2024, and the OECD forecasts a below-one-percent growth for the Euro Area versus a 2.6% growth for the US for 2024.
 This downward revision for the Euro Area is notably a consequence of high energy costs and trade slowdown. - Sovereign yields remain at a high level in the Euro Area.
 They had decreased over the last year with the fall of inflation.
 The spreads between core countries and the periphery have also been declining as macroeconomic results have overcome expectations in countries as Spain or Greece but were disappointing in Germany or France.